 In May 2018, ORR, ICE, and CBP entered into a Memorandum of Agreement (MOA) mandating continuous information-sharing on unaccompanied immigrant children beginning when CBP or ICE takes them into custody through their release from ORR custody.
-This includes information on the children’s potential sponsors (usually family members), as well as anyone else living with the sponsor.
-The MOA represents a dramatic change from past practice and is already resulting in severe consequences, including prolonged lengths of stay of children in federal custody, increased costs, family separation, and increased risk of abuse or trafficking of vulnerable children.
+Initially, this included information on each child’s potential sponsor (usually a family member), as well as anyone else living with the sponsor.
+While certain exceptions to this policy have been subsequently announced by ORR, which we understand led to the release of some children and are steps in the right direction, the MOA remains largely in place and continues to represent a dramatic change from past practice.
+The amended MOA continues to result in severe consequences, including prolonged lengths of stay of children in federal custody, increased costs, family separation, and increased risk of abuse or trafficking of vulnerable children.
 The following summarizes the MOA’s changes and their impact on children, families, and the U.S. taxpayer:

 OVERVIEW OF THE MOA

 Initial Referral – The MOA delineates what information and forms CBP or ICE must share with ORR upon initial transfer of the unaccompanied child into ORR custody.

 Analysis: This provision will likely be beneficial in ensuring that ORR is provided with adequate and uniform data.

 Children in ORR Custody – The MOA requires ORR to report a great deal of information about children in its custody to ICE or CBP.
 The list of mandatory reporting requirements is long, with broad, undefined terms and insufficient explanation regarding how ICE and CBP will use the reported information.
 Some of the reporting categories relate to behavioral information that is critical for ORR’s child welfare mission but that could prove harmful when shared with an enforcement agency.